asadqureshi12/cardiometabolic-deterioration/docs/sprint1_log.md

 ---

 **D-37: Tier 2 non-cardiometabolic conditions — deferred**
-Non-cardiometabolic chronic conditions (Tier 2) excluded from current project scope.
-The scoring engine, band assignment, and clinical output are complete using QOF cardiometabolic conditions only.
-Tier 2 expansion documented as planned future iteration pending UMLS licence.
-Rationale: Tier 2 does not affect NICE scoring, trajectory, variance, CVD status, or band assignment.
-Including an incomplete Tier 2 weakens the portfolio.
-Scope discipline is architecturally stronger than an incomplete expansion.
+The cohort is constructed using 46 SNOMED codes from NHS England QOF clinical disease register condition groups — a broad chronic disease population including cardiometabolic, neurological, respiratory, oncological, and other conditions.
+Cardiometabolic scoring markers (SBP, HbA1c, LDL, BMI, eGFR) apply only to patients with qualifying cardiometabolic conditions.
+Patients with only non-cardiometabolic QOF conditions (epilepsy, cancer, dementia) produce no exceedance signal and land in Band 1.
+15 patients in the current scoring output have no cardiometabolic qualifying condition — all Band 1, no clinical impact.
+The scoring engine, band assignment, and temporal signals are complete using NICE-anchored cardiometabolic thresholds only.
+Scope discipline is maintained — the broad cohort mirrors real NHS QOF register populations where all chronic conditions are tracked but cardiometabolic monitoring protocols are condition-specific.

 ---